Coronavirus Forces Ballot Measure Campaigns To Shut Down Amid Health Fears

 That doesn't surprise Altic, who says there's often friction between organizers and state lawmakers.
 In some cases, voters are directly overruling the legislative process.

-"I suspect that there's not going to be a whole lot of sympathy or a lot of treating this as sort of a political emergency."
+"I suspect that there's not going to be a whole lot of sympathy or a lot of treating this as sort of a political emergency," he said.

 "If our legislators aren't willing to solve it, then OK, fine, we'll do this.
 But give us the tools to be able to do this," she said.
 "That's all we're asking."